makors/mirror/README.md

 `status:` is the status of the account that will mirror: online, offline, idle or dnd.
 (Note that you must not be logged in the account while the bot starts for this option to take place).

+`custom_profile:`
+- `enabled:` whether to send messages using a custom profile instead of being disguised as the author of the message.
+- `username`: name of the profile.
+- `avatar_url`: URL of the image to use as profile avatar.

 `mirrors:`
 - `channel_ids:` list of channel IDs where when a message is sent, it is mirrored. (you can get the ID of a channel by enabling the **Developer mode** in your discord settings and **Right-Click** -> **Copy ID** on a channel).
 - `webhooks_urls`: list of webhooks URLs where the mirrored message is sent. (you can create a webhook for a channel in your discord server with **Right-Click** -> **Integrations** -> **Create webhook**).